kitnato/neverquest/README.md

 #### Compass

-Allows the character to re-start the current wilderness level upon completion rather than only being able to go to the caravan.
+Allows the character to re-run the current wilderness level upon completion rather than only being able to go to the caravan.
+This increases the amount of collectable [loot](#resources) at that level.

 #### Hearthstone